Chapter 175-1 General Provisions

 (3) Any other business association, including, but not limited to limited liability companies, which by reason of its organizational documents preclude its partners, members, shareholders, or other controlling or participating entity from receiving income, dividends, or other remuneration in excess of a fixed percentage of the profits, derived from the ownership or operation of a housing development.
 The agency reserves the right to make conclusive determinations as to the sufficiency, reasonableness, and propriety of all applicants seeking eligibility as a limited profit entity under this program.

-(M) "Project" shall mean a housing development determined by the agency to be eligible for financing.
+(G) "Project" shall mean housing determined by the agency to be eligible for financing.

 Promulgated Under: 119.03